 Don't overfeed your goldfish.
-Excess fish food will rot in your tank and cause the water to become cloudy and contaminated.
-Just a small pinch of food is all your fish need for the whole day.
+Excess fish food will rot in the tank and cause the water to become cloudy and contaminated.
+Just a small pinch of food is all your fish will need for the whole day.
 Inspect the tank a few minutes after you've fed your fish.
 If the feeding frenzy is over and there's still a lot of uneaten food floating in the water, scoop out some of the excess.

-Use non chlorinated water whenever you add water to you bowl.
+Use non-chlorinated water whenever you add water to you bowl.
 The chlorine from your tap water can kill your goldfish in a day.
 An easy way to dechlorinate water is to let it sit out for a couple of days.
-The chlorine will evaporate and then you can pour it into your goldfish tank.
+The chlorine will evaporate and then you can pour the water into your goldfish tank.
 You can also buy drops at your local pet store that will dechlorinate water.

-Buy an air pump (aerator) for you tank.
+Buy an air pump or aerator for your goldfish bowl.
 This will help oxygenate the water and keep your fish healthy.
 Goldfish suck oxygen from the water through their gills.
 A small bowl with little oxygen in the water will make your goldfish sick.
 To maintain water purity in standard tanks, invest in both a regular filter and an undergravel filter.